 These are the most frequently used type of session.
 Our ELSA assistants will plan each session individually for a child, based on their needs.
-However, the session will involve certain consistent parts:
+However, the session may involve certain parts:

 This is an opportunity for the child to discuss how they are feeling.

 The main activity will be planned around a learning objective.
 The learning objective is to help and support the child to create their own strategies to cope with individual challenges, bringing down barriers to learning.
 This is usually based around an ‘I can’ statement, such as ‘I can tell you about my strengths’ (a self-esteem objective).
 However, it can be that more sessions or other interventions are needed, depending on the need of the child.

 For example, with the ‘I can tell you about my strengths’ learning objective:

 Mrs Granger might encourage the child to tell her about their talents or personal characteristics such as being kind, caring, helpful or brave.
 The child will then make something to reinforce those strengths.

 The child may be taught a relaxation exercise to help them get ready to go back to class.

 In a group session, the first part of the session is ‘circle time’, which is where the children sit in a circle and take turns to speak and discuss their feelings and events.